Skoda Scala review - Interior, design and technology

-The Skoda system uses a neat user interface and we found the touchscreen was quick to respond to our commands, so overall it’s good to use, and smartphone integration works well.
+Skoda's infotainment system uses a neat user interface and we found the touchscreen was quick to respond to our commands, so overall it’s good to use, plus the smartphone integration works well.
 The screen is sharp and looks modern, but we would prefer some more physical buttons to access menus more easily.
 At least the air-conditioning controls are all physical buttons and dials, which you'll find below the central touchscreen.

 In this review